solidusio-contrib/solidus_comments/README.md

-Spree Comments
+Solidus Comments
 ==============

-Spree Comments is an extension for Spree to allow commenting on different models via the admin ui and currently supports Orders & Shipments.
+Solidus Comments is an extension for Solidus to allow commenting on different models via the admin ui and currently supports Orders & Shipments.

-Spree Comments also supports optional comment Types which can be defined per comment-able object (i.e. Order, Shipment, etc) via the admin Configuration tab.
+Solidus Comments also supports optional comment Types which can be defined per comment-able object (i.e. Order, Shipment, etc) via the admin Configuration tab.

-This is based on a fork / rename of jderrett/spree-order-comments and is now an officially supported extension.
+This is based on a fork / rename of jderrett/spree-order-comments, and subsequently spree/spree-comments

 Notes: